Mayfield West

 Mayfield West is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-The dwelling structure in Mayfield West, as per the latest Census, consisted of 79.2% houses and 20.8% other dwellings such as semi-detached homes, apartments, and others.
-This is compared to Non-Metro NSW's figures of 82.6% houses and 17.4% other dwellings.
-Home ownership in Mayfield West was at 24.7%, with the remaining dwellings either mortgaged (35.8%) or rented (39.6%).
-The median monthly mortgage repayment in the area was $1,844, higher than Non-Metro NSW's average of $1,733.
-The median weekly rent figure for Mayfield West was recorded at $370, compared to Non-Metro NSW's $330.
-Nationally, Mayfield West's mortgage repayments were lower than the Australian average of $1,863, while rents were less than the national figure of $375.
+Dwelling structure in Mayfield West, as evaluated at the latest Census, comprised 79.2% houses and 20.8% other dwellings.
+In Regional NSW, this was 82.6% houses and 17.4% other dwellings.
+Home ownership in Mayfield West was 24.7%, with mortgaged dwellings at 35.8% and rented ones at 39.6%.
+The median monthly mortgage repayment was $1,844, higher than Regional NSW's $1,733.
+Median weekly rent in Mayfield West was $370, compared to Regional NSW's $330.
+Nationally, Mayfield West's mortgage repayments were lower at $1,844 versus Australia's average of $1,863, and rents were also lower at $370 compared to the national figure of $375.

 Frequently Asked Questions - Housing